Tampa Travel – The Local Lowdown

 Back in 1892, Tampa had a novelty, electric streetcars with smartly uniformed conductors.
 These vehicles conveyed travelers round Ybor City, Ballast Point, Hyde Park and Sulphur Springs and allowed workers to reach the cigar factories of west Tampa, as well as taking families on day trips to local parks like DeSoto and Macfarlane.
 They were the circulatory system of the region until 1946, making Tampa among the last cities to let go of its historical streetcar system.

 The TECO Line Streetcar system has returned to Tampa, covering Downtown, Channelside and Ybor City, bringing cruise ship passengers to the city and transporting workers just as the original streetcars did.
 A second phase of development has linked Franklin and Whiting Streets and the Fort Brooke parking garage, unifying downtown and bringing parking within easy reach of all.
-Best of all, it’s just $5 to travel all day!
+Best of all, it’s Free to travel all day!

 Coast Bike Share – vacation transport on two wheels